mmbi-glitch/159352_A2/README.md

 ## Assignment 2 - 159352 (Flight Booking System)

-Full-stack website with extensive backend functions created using:
+Full-stackish website with extensive backend functions created using:
 - Bootstrap 5 for the frontend.
 - Flask (Python) as the web framework.
 - SQLite as the database engine.